The Eleanor Roosevelt Papers, Digital Edition > My Day

 AUGUST 13, 1962

-CAMPOBELLO, NEW BRUNSWICK—This is written by a layman and for the layman.
+CAMPOBELLO, N.B.—This is written by a layman and for the layman.
 In this case you must imagine the layman as a reluctant patient, told by a firm doctor a few nights ago back in New York that the patient must go at that very hour to the hospital.

 The patient in this case had a rather high temperature and wasn't looking very much at anyone, when two strangely gentle but rather large and solid creatures bundled her on a stretcher.
 Out they went and the patient, feeling like a fiery furnace (because it seemed as though at every minute another cover was placed on the stretcher) was placed in an ambulance.

 Once in, all the patient could think of was the black hole of Calcutta.
 That was what it was like—air that could be cut with a knife.
 Begging for a little more air, the patient was told she might catch cold on the slow, bumpy ride through the New York streets.
 The patient thought of all Dante's infernos and decided that if it was possible to live in that heat perhaps Beatrice did not have such a bad time!

 Finally a stop, and the stretcher was moved out.
 Another one came along, and the patient was wheeled into a room where she was told: "Slide over; we will hold the stretcher."